International Rhino Day

 In the Wild…

 At the start of the 20th century, 500,000 rhinos roamed the wild.
 By 1970, that population fell to 70,000 individuals.
-An estimated 29,500 rhinos survive in the wild today.
-Four of the five species are threatened, with three being critically endangered in the wild.
+An estimated 27,000 rhinos survive in the wild today.
+Three of the five species of rhinos are listed as critically endangered according to the IUCN Red List.

 You can help by spreading the word about these amazing creatures and the threats that endanger them in the wild.